What are the Signs and Symptoms of a Hormone Imbalance?

 Poor Diet

-Diets that are heavy in processed grains, carbs, and sugars increase your body’s need for insulin.
+Diets heavy in processed grains, carbs, and sugars increase your body’s need for insulin.
 Insulin has a significant hormone-disrupting effect.
-Low intake of vitamins and minerals that are necessary for the healthy function of the reproductive organs also leads to hormone imbalance.
+Low intake of vitamins and minerals necessary for the reproductive organs’ healthy function also leads to hormone imbalance.

 Xenoestrogens

-These are chemicals that can act like estrogen.
+These chemicals can act like estrogen.
 They are found in pesticides, herbicides, and chemical products like plastic.
-Eating organic food and avoiding having your food and water in contact with plastic can help reduce the intake of these hormone im-balancing chemicals.
+Eating organic food and avoiding having your food and water in contact with plastic can help reduce your intake of these hormone-imbalance-inducing chemicals.

 Lack of exercise